vincentqb/dot.py/README.md

     mkdir default
     ```

-1. Add any files you would like symlinked into your home directory when this profile is linked:
+1. Add any files you would like linked into your home directory when this profile is linked:

     ```sh
     echo 'set -o vi' > default/env